 Data Source: The Commission, Sector and Quality Evaluation Management.
-Time Period: Data is for the financial year.

 Outcome three Accessible, high quality and appropriate mental health and AOD treatments and supports

 This indicator reports on the proportion of the Western Australian population using a specialised public mental health service.
 This indicator measures the accessibility of public mental health services.